dhis2/dhis2-docs-implementation/content/lmis/real-time-stock-management.md

 #### Uploading initial stock

 Before the DHIS2-RTS mobile application is used, a complete phyiscal stock count should be carried out to confirm the available stock on hand.
-The result of this stock count is then simply uploaded as the initial stock receipt explained in chapter 4.3.
+The result of this stock count is then simply uploaded as "Previous stock balance" of zero, stock receipt and the stock on hand both corresponding to the stock on hand reflecting the physical stock count.

 ### Stock receipts